 - Ability to log time assigned to projects and teams.

 - Gives operations clear visibility of projects worked on, by who, and when.

 Check it out here: Hubstaff.com

 Project Management: Trello

-With operations and development we had previously took a relaxed approach to project management.
-With the development team using their own project management software and operations using mostly verbal communication or whiteboards to manage projects, it worked OK in a traditional real world business environment.
+With operations and development, we had previously taken a relaxed approach to project management.
+With the development team using their own project management software and operations using mostly verbal communication or whiteboards to manage projects, it worked OK in a traditional real-world business environment.

 Trello’s interface works like a Kanban board, which gives a great birds eye visual on everything that is going on in a certain project, department, or even company as a whole.